easymcp/easymcp/README.md

 }
 ```

 That's it!
-Claude will now have access to all services included in your plan.
+Claude Desktop and Cursor will now have access to all services included in your plan.

-## Benefits
+## Compatibility

-- **Saves Time**: Skip the complicated setup of local MCP servers
-- **Future-Proof**: Automatically updated with new tools and features
-- **Cross-Platform**: Works on Windows, Mac, and Linux
-- **Low Resource Usage**: Minimal local footprint
+EasyMCP works with systems that support the Model Context Protocol (MCP):

+- **Claude Desktop**: The official desktop application from Anthropic
+- **Cursor**: An AI-powered code editor with Claude integration

+Currently, these are the only systems that support MCP servers.
+As more applications adopt MCP, EasyMCP will be compatible with them as well.

 ## How It Works

-EasyMCP acts as a bridge between Claude Desktop and our secure cloud infrastructure.
+EasyMCP acts as a bridge between Claude Desktop and our secure cloud infrastructure running several MCP servers.
 When Claude needs to use a tool, the request is securely forwarded to our servers where the actual processing happens.

+### Customizable Tool Access

+EasyMCP gives you granular control over which tools Claude can access.
+For each third-party integration, you can:

+- Enable only the specific functions you need
+- Control read/write permissions independently (e.g., allow reading emails but not sending them)
+- Set usage limits for specific tools
+- Manage authentication for each service separately

+This flexibility ensures Claude has access to exactly the tools you want - nothing more, nothing less.

 ## Plans and Pricing